mrocklin/blog/_posts/work/2017-11-05-cython-everywhere.md

 -  **Pros**
     -  We get to use Python 3 features
-    -  We get speedups in some cases
+    -  We get speedups in some cases from Cython compilation
     -  We find a possible resolution to the Python 2 legacy maintenance problem
     -  We might be able to drop some existing Cython pyx files, and unify development in the core language, broadening the developer base that can